Blaisorblade/pdbp.github.io/index.md

  - `` `z=>y` apply z `` is an equivalent expression where function application is explicit, using `apply`.
  - `` z bind `z=>y` `` is an equivalent expression where argument binding is explicit, using `bind`.

-Note that argument binding can, conveniently, be read from left to right.
+Note that the argument binding expression is, probably, the most natural one since it can, conveniently, be read from left to right.

 When dealing with more complex expressions, having nested sub-expressions, the usefulness of generic backtick names becomes even more apparent.